-ESE notes that the research driven orientation of the programmes enables the programme to quickly incorporate new developments in economics and econometrics in the curriculum.
+ESE notes that the research driven orientation of the programmes enables the programmes to quickly incorporate new developments in economics in the curriculum.
 The research driven orientation is also reflected in the intended learning outcomes.
-The intended learning outcomes of the foregoing programme address, for example, the ability to outline and define a problem with the chosen field of specialisation and to motivate choices based on up-to-date scientific and social insights, to specify, formulate and operationalise research questions in a systematic, valid and reliable manner, to select, develop and use relevant and up-to-date research methods, to find and efficiently and effectively use databases for data collection, to critically evaluate and apply up-to-date quantitative analysis methods, to develop and motivate new methods and models, and to formulate conclusions, the latter by considering premises, basic assumptions and the limitations and possibilities of the chosen methodology.
-In addition, recommendations have to be based on creativity and good insight into social and scientific standards and values.
+The intended learning outcomes address for example, the ability to outline and define a problem with the chosen field of specialisation and to legitimise it based on current scientific or social issues, to specify, formulate and operationalise research questions in a systematic and valid manner, to select, use and critically evaluate relevant and modern research methods, to find and efficiently and effectively use databases for data collection, and to formulate conclusions, the latter by considering premises, basic assumptions and the limitations and possibilities of the chosen methodology.
+In addition, recommendations have to be based on creativity, originality and good insight into social and scientific standards and values.

 The intended learning outcomes are based on the description of an economics degree programme as described in the Subject-specific Reference Framework for Economics (January 2016).
-The intended learning outcomes are the same for all four specialisations.
+The intended learning outcomes are the same for all specialisations.
 The programme presented an overview that explains the translation of the Dublin descriptors into the intended learning outcomes.
 The programme also outlined the relation between the intended learning outcomes and the different components of each specialisation.

 In 2021 ESE conducted a benchmark analysis for all programmes.
 This analysis was aimed at reviewing the validity of programmes, as well as the positioning and profiling relative to national and international peers, including the evaluation of the intended learning outcomes.
 The self-evaluation report notes that this did not lead to changes in the orientation and organisation of the programme.
-Lecturers noted during the site visit that input from the advisory board usually reflects their own ideas about current developments.

 Input from the professional field is gathered through Advisory Boards, which mainly include alumni.
-The Advisory Boards are directly connected to ESE's master programmes.
+The Advisory Boards are directly connected to ESE's master specialisations.